chipster/chipster-openshift/k3s/backup-to-file.md

 ## Copy file-storage files with kubectl

-You should take a copy of all files in file-storage.
+The database backups alone are not useful without a copy of all file-storage files.
 Check the total size:

 ```bash
 kubectl exec file-storage-0 -- du -sh storage
 ```

 Copy the files.
-Set the BACKUP_DIR to some place on the Chispter virtual machien that has enough free space.
+Set the BACKUP_DIR to some place on your Chipster virtual machine that has enough free space.
 This command makes it simple to copy small amount of files.
 If you have more files, you may want to use the next command instead.

 ```bash
 kubectl cp file-storage-0:storage BACKUP_DIR/storage